jeremiah-c-leary/eda-log-file-warning-suppressor/docs/source/overview.rst

 * Command line tool
 * Integrates into CI flow tools using JUNIT.XML files
 * Uses YAML to define suppressed warnings
-* Reports
+* Reports for auditing suppressions

-  * warnings not suppressed
+  * Warnings not suppressed
   * Which warnings were suppressed by which suppression rule
-  * Any warning suppression rule that did not suppress any warnings
+  * Suppression rules which did not suppress any warnings
+  * Warnings suppressed by multiple rules